kubevela/catalog/traits/README.md

 ## Extended Traits

-- [ServiceExpose](serviceexpose) can help create k8s service for workload.
 - [HPATrait](hpatrait) can help create k8s HorizontalPodAutoscaler for workload.
 - [CronHPATrait](cronhpatrait) can help create CronHorizontalPodAutoscaler for workload.
 - [SidecarTrait](sidecartrait) can deploy sidecar for workload.